Treaty of Nerchinsk

-The agreement was signed in Nerchinsk on August 27, 1689.
+The agreement was signed in Nerchinsk on 27 August 1689.
 The signatories were Songgotu on behalf of the Kangxi Emperor and Fyodor Golovin on behalf of the Russian tsars Peter I and Ivan V.

 The authoritative version was in Latin, with translations into Russian and Manchu, but these versions differed considerably.
 There was no official Chinese text for another two centuries, but the border markers were inscribed in Chinese along with Manchu, Russian and Latin.

-Later, in 1727, the Treaty of Kiakhta fixed what is now the border of Mongolia west of the Argun and opened up the caravan trade.
+Later, in 1727, the Treaty of Kiakhta reconfirmed and expanded upon the treaty.
+The treaty further set what is now the border of Mongolia west of the Argun and opened up the caravan trade.
 In 1858 (Treaty of Aigun) Russia annexed the land north of the Amur and in 1860 (Treaty of Beijing) took the coast down to Vladivostok.
 The current border runs along the Argun, Amur and Ussuri rivers.

 Names

 Treaty of Nerchinsk is written in other languages as follows: